damionx7/Zettel-Notes-Documentation/docs/note/editor/index.md

 !!! tip

-    You can quickly search for and insert text snippets by typing `:?` or `::` while editing.
+    You can quickly search for and insert text snippets by typing `:?` while editing.

 ### Citations Button